ZyloSG/RNG-Simulator/README.md

 - Current Version: 1.0

 ## How to Play
-Install Python on your machine, open the run.bat file and enjoy.
+Install [Python](https://www.python.org/downloads/) on your machine, install the [latest release](https://github.com/ZyloSG/RNG-Simulator/releases) and open the run.bat file.

 ## Info
 There is currently 5 levels that u need to beat to make it to the endscreen.